Cub Swanson: 2016

-At his #10 UFC fight, Swanson faced Hacran Dias on April 16, 2016, at UFC on Fox 19.
+In his tenth UFC fight, Swanson faced Hacran Dias on April 16, 2016, at UFC on Fox 19.
 Swanson won the fight via unanimous decision.

 Swanson faced Tatsuya Kawajiri on August 6 at UFC Fight Night 92.
 "I've been around forever, he's been around forever, so we're both just looking for a win," said Swanson in an interview.
 During the fight, Swanson kneed Kawajiri to the head, which was illegal since Kawajiri was downed at the time.
 Referee John McCarthy paused the fight shortly but no points are deducted from Swanson.
 Swanson won the back and forth fight via unanimous decision.

 Swanson fought with touted prospect Choi Doo-ho on December 10, 2016, at UFC 206.
 Swanson won the fight via unanimous decision.
 "I knew he (Choi) deserved the hype," said Swanson during the post-fight interview, "but he made a mistake calling me out.
 I wanted to prove to everyone that I've still got it.
 Don't write me off again."
 Both participants were awarded Fight of the Night and later was awarded Fight of the Year at the World MMA Awards.
 During UFC 273 broadcast in April 2022 it was announced that the fight will be inducted to the UFC Hall of Fame Fight Wing class of 2022.